LanCaphe/taco_trash/README.md

 # Start the application

-> - Import the necessary libraries => pip install requirements.txt
+> - Use the "docker" branch
-> - Start application via terminal => streamlit run main.py
+> - Install and launch Docker Desktop
+> - At the root of the project folder: Build the images with `docker-compose build` then `docker-compose up` to run the apps
-> - The application start in a new web page=> http://localhost:8501/
+> - The application start at this address: http://localhost:8501/ (or "Open app in browser" from Docker Desktop application)

 ### Main skills: